aragon/aragon-wiki/docs/documentation/Code_of_Conduct.md

 ## Our Standards

-Examples of **behavior that contributes to creating a positive environment** include:
+!!! success "Examples of **behavior that contributes to creating a positive environment** include:"

     - Using welcoming and inclusive language
     - Being respectful of differing viewpoints and experiences
     - Gracefully accepting constructive criticism
     - Focusing on what is best for the community
     - Showing empathy towards other community members

-Examples of **unacceptable behavior** by participants include:
+!!! fail "Examples of **unacceptable behavior** by participants include:"

     - The use of sexualized language or imagery and unwelcome sexual attention or advances
     - Trolling, insulting/derogatory comments, and personal or political attacks
     - Public or private harassment
     - Impersonating an Aragon team member
     - Organizing and participating in "pump and dump" campaigns for ANT or other assets
     - Sharing links to illegal websites, such as phishing, malware, online gambling, or nonconsensual imagery
     - Publishing others' private information, such as a physical or electronic address, without explicit permission
     - Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, age, race, or religion
     - Unwelcome comments regarding a person's lifestyle choices and practices, including those related to food, health, parenting, drugs, and employment
     - Deliberate misgendering or use of 'dead' or rejected names
     - Physical contact and simulated physical contact (eg, textual descriptions like "_hug_" or "_backrub_") without consent or after a request to stop
     - Threats of violence
     - Incitement of violence towards any individual, including encouraging a person to commit suicide or to engage in self-harm
     - Deliberate intimidation
     - Stalking or following
     - Harassing photography or recording, including logging online activity for harassment purposes
     - Sustained disruption of discussion
     - Pattern of inappropriate social contact, such as requesting/assuming inappropriate levels of intimacy with others
     - Continued one-on-one communication after requests to cease
     - Deliberate "outing" of any aspect of a person's identity without their consent except as necessary to protect vulnerable people from intentional abuse
     - Publication of non-harassing private communication
     - Other conduct which could reasonably be considered inappropriate in a professional setting

-Aragon team prioritizes marginalized people's safety over privileged people's comfort.
-Aragon team reserves the right not to act on complaints regarding:
+Aragon community prioritizes marginalized people's safety over privileged people's comfort.
+Aragon  reserves the right not to act on complaints regarding:

+!!! note ""
     - 'Reverse' -isms, including 'reverse racism,' 'reverse sexism,' and 'cisphobia'
     - Reasonable communication of boundaries, such as "leave me alone," "go away," or "I'm not discussing this with you"
     - Communicating in a 'tone' you don't find congenial
     - Criticizing racist, sexist, cissexist, or otherwise oppressive behavior or assumptions

 ## Our Responsibilities